***UPDATED July 22/2020 VISITATION GUIDELINES FOR HARO PARK CENTRE

 8. Designated Visitors shall endeavor to not use washroom facilities at Haro Park.
 If it is unavoidable, the only washroom to be used is the main washroom between the Main Floor Dining Room and Sanctuary.

 9. Designated Visitors shall be instructed when to perform hand hygiene, respiratory etiquette and safe physical distancing.
-All Designated Visitors are required to bring and wear a mask.
-When visiting with a client on ‘Droplet & Contact Precautions’ all Designated Visitors shall be instructed on how to put on and remove any required PPE.
+All Designated Visitors are required to wear a surgical mask from Haro Park Centre When visiting with a client on ‘Droplet & Contact Precautions’ all Designated Visitors shall be instructed on how to put on and remove any required PPE.
 If the Designated Visitor is unable to adhere to appropriate precautions, the visitor shall be excluded from visiting.

 a. pre-screening, screening on arrival

 b. providing information on infection control for the visit

 c. monitoring the visit by the Visitation Coordiniator

 Visitors shall be directed ONLY to the resident they are visiting and exit the facility directly after their visit.
 Visits will be no longer than 1 hour.